eu-digital-identity-wallet/eudi-docs-site/docs/Travel Scenario.md

 # Travel Scenario

+The Reference Implementation includes the travel use case implementation to showcase the utilization of the EUDI Wallet in a ‘Travel’ scenario, where the EUDI Wallet is used for several purposes, such as presenting attestations (remotely and in proximity) as well as digitally signing documents.

 ## Use case

 1. **Jane is preparing for her next trip** with the help of her EUDI Wallet.
 Jane starts by securing her essential travel documents.
 She issues her Digital Identity, Mobile Driving License, and Photo-ID directly into her EUDI Wallet.
 Each document is safely stored, ready to be accessed whenever she needs them.